 - We will listen to any concerns you may have about your child and support you both.
 Our SENCO will explain how children's individual needs can be met with SEND support in the Early Years.
 We focus greatly on the partnership with parents/carers, you and your child will be consulted in any planning and decision making about all aspects of your child's SEND.
 In Essex this person centred approach is known as 'One Planning'.

 - Observations, assessments and evaluations all contribute towards SEND support in the Early Years and your child's key person will oversee these aspirations with the help of the SENCO.
 Together they will, with your approval, identify needs and plan for SMART outcomes for your child.
 (S: Specific, M: Measurable, A: Achievable, R: Relevant, T: Time-bound).
 These will consider both what is important to your child and what is important for their development.
 Your child's learning style, interests and stage of development will be used to support their SMART outcomes.
-With your approval, the SENCO will access additional support from other professionals, including the Area SENCO who will support our SENCO to ensure that everything possible is being done for your child.
+With your approval, the SENCO will access additional support from other professionals, including the Inclusion Partner who will support our SENCO to ensure that everything possible is being done for your child.
 These reports are always available for you to look at and are securely locked away after each session.

 - The manager of the pre-school will maintain an overview of the progress and achievements of your child and the SENCO will work with all staff to ensure that we are providing the relevant and appropriate support.